Frequently Asked Questions

 Q4.
 Does the State contribute to my HSA?

 Yes.
-If you are an active employee enrolled in the High Deductible Health Plan for FY18 and have an HSA with Discovery Benefits, the State will contribute to your Discovery Benefits account.
+If you are an active employee enrolled in the High Deductible Health Plan for FY18 and established an HSA with Discover Benefits, the State will contribute to your Discovery Benefits account.

 Q5.
 How much can I contribute to my HSA?

-Contribution amounts are indexed annually at the Federal level.
-Maximum contribution amounts from all sources are:
+Contribution amounts are updated annually at the Federal level.
+Maximum contribution amounts from all sources are: 2017 calendar year:

 - $3,400 (single coverage)

 - $6,750 (family coverage)